Skip to content

 Performance Monitoring and Analytics

-Comprehensive performance tracking enables data-driven optimization:
+Comprehensive performance tracking enables data-driven optimization for data processing operations:

-def get_response_time_stats(self) -> Dict[str, Any]:
+def get_data_processing_response_time_stats(self) -> Dict[str, Any]:

-"""Get detailed response time analytics"""
+"""Get detailed response time analytics for data processing operations"""

 if not self.response_times: